tilt-dev/tilt.build/docs/ci.md

 Once all services are healthy, it will exit with status code 0.

+Any portforwards will not be active after `tilt ci` has exited.

 ### Examples

 Most of our example projects use CircleCI to run `tilt ci`: